 “People love escapism and there should be a place for it.” – Tom Hiddleston

-After visiting a place, we invariably wish that we could have seen more, done more and photographed more.
-Here are a few photography moments from my time in Phuket, Thailand.
+After visiting a place, we invariably wish that we could have seen more, done more and photographed more … or at least I do!

 Good things to know: Thailand is the leading rubber-producing country in the world.
 It is also one of the world’s leading rice exporting countries.
 Jasmine Thai rice is my personal favorite, yum!
 We can thank them for this by saying: “Kob Khun Krup” for a male, the ‘r’ is often dropped and “Kob Khun Kha” for a female.
 And more often than not, it’s accompanied with a smile and bow-like hand gesture, think ‘Namaste!’
 In addition to rubber and rice, Thailand is also economically reliant on its tourism and palm oil industries.

 Island hopping from the famous James Bond Island, Koh Panyee, Phi Phi and other islands with occasional stops to bask in the sun, enjoy cocktails and a bite on quiet beaches.

 Thai cuisine is rarely my first choice when dining out but as the saying goes when in ‘Thailand’ …

 I tried the Tom Kha Kai (Chicken in Coconut Soup) on Phi Phi Island.

 On a hot day, cerveza fria (such as the local beer, Chang) and pizza by the pool hit the spot.